TopologicalBird/airway-pht-2/README.md

 Feature vectors extracted from these airways by Projection PHT and Direct PHT are stored in [feature_vectors](/feature_vectors).
 See main codes for how to use them.

-Projection PHT has two directions (projection and PHT directions), so we should clarify their orderings.
+Projection PHT has two directions (projection and PHT directions), so we should clarify their orderings in the feature vector.
 Here, we are using the following order:

 (proj_1,PHT_1),(proj_1,PHT_2),...,(proj_1,PHT_K),(proj_2,PHT_1),(proj_2,PHT_2),...,(proj_2,PHT_K),...,(proj_N,PHT_1),(proj_N,PHT_2),...,(proj_N,PHT_K).